andrewsingleton2/Active-Directory/README.md

 • Installed and Configured RAS/NAT.

-• Setting Up A DHCP Server.
+• Set Up A DHCP Server.
 (Allows Windows 10 users to automatically get an IP to access and browse the internet)

+• Downloaded and Ran a PowerShell Script to Create over 1,000 Sample User Accounts on Active Directory.

 ### (Downloads)
 ###### VirtualBox Download: https://www.virtualbox.org/wiki/Downloads